Extended phase space thermodynamics of black holes: A study in Einstein's gravity and beyond: Conclusions and outlook

 Extended phase space thermodynamics has been studied extensively under the framework of Einstein's GR, where the cosmological constant is considered as the thermodynamic pressure ($P$) and its conjugate quantity is considered as the thermodynamic volume ($V$).
 However, recently the $P-V$ criticality has also been found for Brans-Dicke and for the $f(R)$ gravity, which can be studied as a special case of the ST gravity and can be described in the two conformally connected frames.
 However, there remains a discrepancy in the expression of pressure in different literature.
 In some literature, the cosmological constant alone is considered as the pressure whereas, in another case, the cosmological constant, multiplied with conformal factor is identified as the thermodynamic pressure.
 In addition, the equivalence of the thermodynamic parameters, in the extended phase space approach, has not been studied for the conformally connected frames.

 Motivated by these facts, we present the analysis of this paper.
 Firstly in GR, we provide a general way of obtaining the first law and the Smarr formula from Einstein's equation, which works both for the extended phase space and for the non-extended phase space.
 Generally, while proving the first law from the Einstein's equation, people define thermodynamic potential and obtain the equilibrium version of first law in terms of the virtual change of the defined thermodynamic potential.
 However, originally the equilibrium version of the first law is obtained in terms of the virtual change of the parameters present in the metric.
 We provide a general analysis along this route.
 Thereby we also show that in extended phase space thermodynamics, the pressure can be identified in terms of the cosmological constant.
+In addition, we show that the Einstein's equation contains more information on BH thermodynamics as one can obtain the Smarr formula from the Einstein's equation itself, which was not predicted earlier.
+This result is significant in the context of studying gravity as an emergent phenomena.
 Later, we investigate the connection of thermodynamic parameters in the two conformally connected frames.
 Since, the thermodynamic parameters in Einstein's GR is already well-known and well-accepted, we introduce the conformal frame of GR and obtain the first law using Iyer-Wald formalism.
 Thereby, we also obtain the expression of thermodynamic parameters of extended phase space in a covariant manner, which we compare with the parameters of Einstein's GR.
-We find, in the conformal frame, the equivalence of thermodynamic parameters is attainable only when the pressure is identified in terms of cosmological constant only and not multiplied with the conformal factor.
+We find, in the conformal frame, the equivalence of thermodynamic parameters is attainable when the pressure is identified in terms of cosmological constant only and not multiplied with the conformal factor.
 Finally, we have extended this analysis for the general scalar-tensor gravity in its two frames, where the similar conclusions are drawn.